Vivianna Torun Bülow-Hübe

-Vivianna Torun Bülow-Hübe (4 December 1927 – 3 June 2004), often known simply as Torun, was one of Sweden's most important 20th century silversmiths and a master jeweller.
+Vivianna Torun Bülow-Hübe (4 December 1927 – 3 July 2004), often known simply as Torun, was one of Sweden's most important 20th century silversmiths and a master jeweller.
 She is the first female silversmith to have become internationally noted.
 Among her most important works are the watch "Vivianna," the bracelet "Mobius," and the earrings and necklaces "Dew Drop."

 Early life

-Torun grew up in Malmö with her sculptor mother, town planner father and three older siblings.
+Born Torun Bülow-Hübe, she grew up in Malmö with her sculptor mother, town planner father and three older siblings.
 Her entire family was creative: a sister became a poet and her brother and other sister grew up to become architects.
 Torun began making jewelry as a teenager.
 She attended the Stockholm university of arts, crafts and design Konstfackskolan (later renamed Konstfack).
 She staged her first exhibition at the age of 21.
 In 1948 she traveled to Paris and Cannes, where she met painters Pablo Picasso, Georges Braque and Henri Matisse.
 A few years later she opened her own studio, which made her the first female silversmith in Sweden with her own workshop.

 Personal life

 Torun had her first child, Pia, at the age of 18.
-She later married Pia’s father, a Danish journalism student, but the marriage was short-lived.
+She later married Pia's father, a Danish journalism student, but the marriage was short-lived.
 In 1948, Torun married her second husband, a French architect, with whom she had a second child, Claude.
 In 1956 they divorced, and Torun lost custody of Claude to his father.
 She then remarried and moved to Paris with her third husband, the African-American painter Walter Coleman, with whom she later had two children, Ira and Marcia.
 In 1958 the family moved to Biot in the south of France to avoid the political problems they were encountering in Paris as a result of the war in Algeria.
 In 1965 Torun's marriage to Coleman broke up.

-After the breakup of her third marriage, Torun become a member of the Subud international spiritual movement, and in 1968 she moved to Germany to be nearer to a Subud community.
-She later moved to Jakarta in Indonesia, where Subud was founded.
+After the breakup of her third marriage, Torun become a member of the Subud international spiritual movement.
+As a symbol for this spiritual change, she adopted "Vivianna" as an additional first name in 1967, and in 1968 she moved to Germany to be nearer to a Subud community.
+In 1978, she moved to Jakarta in Indonesia, the birthplace for the Subud movement.
 In 2002, after being diagnosed with leukemia, she left Indonesia to live with her daughter Marcia in Denmark until her death in 2004 at the age of 76.